NJ ABC Liquor Law Attorneys

 Notice of Charges from NJ Division of Alcoholic Beverage Control

 For legal representation in your ABC liquor law matter, call 732.858.5857.
 Our firm specializes in liquor law and we offer our clients the industry knowledge obtained while working as a Deputy Attorney General for the Division of Alcoholic Beverage Control.
-Call today for your free consultation and learn how we can work to avoid and suspension of your liquor license.
+Call today for your consultation and learn how we can work to avoid and suspension of your liquor license.